wbchristerson/database/README.md

 ### Running The Application
 You will need to have Python installed on your computer.
 If you do not have it installed, you can download it for free.
 For details see [this](https://www.python.org/downloads/ "Python Foundation Software Download Page") page.
 For reference, this project was created using Python version 3.1.

 If you are running an operating system other than Windows, then you may have to download and install additional software to accommodate the Tkinter toolkit.
-To learn more or trouble shoot, see these pages:
+To learn more or to trouble shoot, see these pages:
 * [Tkinter on the Python Software Foundation Page](https://www.python.org/download/mac/tcltk/)
 * [Tkinter on the Python wiki](https://wiki.python.org/moin/TkInter)
 * [Why Didn't My Python Installation on Mac Include Tkinter?](https://stackoverflow.com/questions/36760839/why-my-python-installed-via-home-brew-not-include-tkinter)